compound-finance/comet/README.md

 > Note: Make sure $ETHERSCAN_KEY is set in your `.env`.

-`npx hardhat spider --chain mainnet`
+`npx hardhat spider --network mainnet`